fgimian/flaskage/docs/index.rst

 ===================

 Welcome to Flaskage's documentation.
-The Flaskage template attempts to bring together all the best packages and integrate them into Flask so you have a ull stack MVC structure ready-to-use.
+The Flaskage template attempts to bring together all the best packages and integrate them with Flask so you have a full stack MVC (or MTV) structure ready-to-use.

 Flaskage takes a lot of inspiration from frameworks like `Ruby on Rails <http://rubyonrails.org/>`_,